 - [20] On the basis of the evidence received and having taken into consideration the purposes of the licensing regime, the Board has decided that it will confirm the decision or action appealed against.
-The Appellant will not be granted a Carpentry Licence. - [21] The Board made its decision on the basis of the evidence that was before the Registrar when he made his decision, having taken into consideration the submissions filed by the Appellant. - [22] The Board considered when reviewing the evidence provided by the Registrar that the Appellant was unable to answer any of the Regulatory Knowledge questions.
-The Appellant was unable to answer many of the building current trade practice questions put to him. - [23] The Appellant's submitted work evidence related to commercial projects that were not restricted building work.
-The Appellant's referees confirmed that the carpentry work that the Appellant was carrying out was predominantly commercial fitouts. - [24] The Appellant could not demonstrate carrying out carpentry work to meet all the competencies for a carpentry licence.
+The Appellant will not be granted a Carpentry Licence. - [21] The Board made its decision on the basis of the evidence that was before the Registrar when he made his decision, having taken into consideration the submissions filed by the Appellant. - The Board considered when reviewing the evidence provided by the Registrar that the Appellant was unable to answer all the regulatory knowledge questions.
+The Appellant's referees could not confirm that the Appellant had carried out carpentry work to meet the required competencies under a carpentry licence.
+The referees had had limited involvement with the Appellant on site, with one of his referees stating it was over five years since he had been on site with the Appellant and at that time the Appellant's work was mainly framing and cladding. - [23] The Appellant could not demonstrate meeting all the competencies for a Carpentry licence